 That 2-minute job turned into a 2-hour job.
 The fuzzy dungeon of paper receipts from years past and pieces of food were of such quantity, it would be a mistake to simply re-cover it by pushing the refrigerator back in place after retrieving the car.
 It was time to clean.

-I don’t know how dusty your place gets, but it might not be a bad idea to clean the underside of the refrigerator once a year.
-This was the first time I had cleaned mine since moving into the new house 5 years ago, so it was incredibly nasty.
-However, since the cleaning, I have noticed that the refrigerator runs for a much shorter period of time when it kicks on.
+It’s probably a good idea to clean the underside of the refrigerator once a year.
+This was the first time I had cleaned mine since moving into the new house 5 years ago.
+Man, it was incredibly nasty.
+Since the cleaning, I’ve noticed the refrigerator runs for a much shorter period of time.